Until the submission deadline for candidature dossiers

 During each General Assembly of the BIE held between the notification of candidature and the final vote, candidate countries present their Expo project to delegates of BIE Member States.

-At the end of the project examination phase, BIE Member States, on the principle of one country one vote, elect the Specialised Expo 2027/28 host country by secret ballot during the BIE General Assembly.
+At the end of the project examination phase, BIE Member States, on the principle of one country one vote, will elect the Specialised Expo 2027/28 host country by secret ballot during a BIE General Assembly set to take place in June 2023.

 Member States base their decision on the findings of the Enquiry Missions, the appeal of the proposed Expo theme and whether it is relevant for their participation in the Expo, as well as their bilateral relations with the candidate countries.